 Comparing XML and XHTML files

-The XML/XHTML ribbon menu contains commands to reformat XML and XHTML text (but not non-XHTML HTML).
+The XML/XHTML ribbon menu contains commands to reformat true XML and XHTML text (but not non-XHTML HTML).
 Reformatting enables XML/XHTML to be compared more easily, affecting the appearance and layout of the files on-screen and how they are compared.
 However, it does not change the content of the files: whitespace is not added or removed, neither is content re-ordered.
 This means that you can see changes clearly in even the most densely formatted XML files, without sacrificing the fidelity of a true textual comparison.
 Reformatted files can be edited, merged, and saved as usual.

-You can use the File Types options page to enable or disable the automatic reformatting of XML and XHTML files when they are opened in a new text comparison window.
+You can use the File Types options page to enable or disable the automatic reformatting of XML and XHTML files when they are opened in a new text comparison.

 When comparing re-formatted XML and XHTML files, it can be helpful to check the Options ▸ Show line endings ribbon menu item.
 This will help you identify line breaks that are present in the original text files.